The Best Things To Do On Rottnest Island

 For a health food hit you can’t go past The Lane Cafe, serving up not only some of the best coffee on the island but a delicious array of healthy, gourmet snacks with plenty of vegan and gluten free options to boot.
 For a naughty treat though it’s hard to go past the Lobster Burger.

-By the time you read this there’s a good chance Rottnest Island’s latest luxury accomodation offering Samphire will be open.
-Within it you will find Lontara, a South East Asian restaurant from the mind of chef Will Meyrick.
+Rottnest Island’s latest luxury accomodation offering Samphire is also home to Lontara, a South East Asian restaurant from the mind of chef Will Meyrick.

 Discovery Rottnest Island